pg2800/Images-JS/README.md

 CREATES:
 A function in the global scope called IL (ImagesLibrary).

-Stuff that is planed to be fixed on version 2.0 {
+Stuff that is planed to be fixed on version 2.0:
-	Still has bugs:
-	..
-Calculating where the image goes directly from the markup, the browser might add the images asynchronous (because it need to load them from the internet), so it might seem that height of a column is smaller than another and add it there.
+BUGS: Calculating where the image goes directly from the markup, the browser might add the images asynchronous (because it need to load them from the internet), so it might seem that height of a column is smaller than another and add it there.

-	Still lacks of features:
-	..
-Adding something else than images, maybe.
+Features: Adding something else than images, maybe.

 I still need to refactor the code.
 To add patterns and best practices.
-}